qasim2020/playground/README.md

 Playground is my self-built mini-CMS (e.g. Wordpress is a CMS), where I host my websites (*I built for family + friends*).
 Techstack includes Nodejs, MongoDB, Handlebars and Pjax.

 # Benefits
 - CMS - Content Management System - Content is "data" and "modules".
-For example, "SendMail" module is written & maintained once, and it works for all your websites.
-Now next time you are building your next website, you do not need to copy paste the code.
+For example, "SendMail" module is written & maintained once, and it works for all the websites hosted on CMS.
+Now next time I am building a website, I do not need to `copy paste` the code.
 You just need to call this module, and it is available to you.
 Nice ;).
-- It is easier to work on a single project (this CMS is one project).
+- It is easier to work on a single project (*this CMS is one project*).
 Code doesn't go lost in the void.
-Before building it, everytime I wrote something "to be proud of", some days later it just got lost in the `void`.
+Before building it, everytime I wrote my *million dollar idea*, some days later it just goes lost in the `void`.
+So, some actual workable ideas goes flat with that.
 - Do all of that in 6 USD Digital Ocean droplet (I started with this benefit in mind, but now realise there are other ways too to save money - humbled).

 # Connected Websites